dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1962 — FREQUENCY RECEIVED BY JOHN B. GURDON. <br>
+\>SCAFFOLDING: CELLULAR MEMORY REPROGRAMMING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// We return a nucleus to the waters of its beginning, and the past opens like an egg. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1961 — FREQUENCY RECEIVED BY YURI GAGARIN. <br>
 \>SCAFFOLDING: FIRST ORBIT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>